Ex-FBI Deputy Director Andrew McCabe fired

 But Friday's termination could place a portion of his anticipated pension, earned after more than two decades of service, in significant jeopardy.

 A representative for McCabe said he learned from a press release that he had been fired by Sessions.
+A Justice Department spokesperson pushed back, saying, "Mr. McCabe and his attorney were informed in advance of any news media."

 The origin of his dramatic fall stems from an internal review conducted by Justice Department Inspector General Michael Horowitz.
 That report -- the details of which have not been publicly released -- is said to conclude that McCabe misled investigators about his role in directing other officials at the FBI to speak to The Wall Street Journal about his involvement in a public corruption investigation into the Clinton Foundation, according to a source briefed on it.